How to add more information to a CD-R disc

 If the disc is not closed, additional files can be added.
 When you are ready, place the CD-R into the optical drive, open the CD-R folder, add more files, and then select the Burn to disc option.

-In Windows 10, after adding files to the CD-R folder, they will be burned to the disc automatically.
+In Windows 10, after adding files to the CD-R folder, they are burned to the disc automatically.
 There is no Burn to disc option to click.
-If you close the CD-R folder and eject the disc, the burner drive will complete the burn process before ejecting the disc.
+If you close the CD-R folder and eject the disc, the burner drive completes the burn process before ejecting the disc.

 Choosing how you want to use a disc

 Choosing the audio CD option creates a closed disc, so that it can be read and played on a home or car stereo.

 Choosing the files disc option results in another pop-up window that asks how you want to use the disc.

 In Windows 10, the How do you want to use this disc window is the first window to open when inserting a CD-R disc.
 You will not see a window asking if you want to Burn an audio CD or Burn files to disc.